phpfs/cid_bot/README.md

 # cid_bot
-Telegram @cid_bot to retrieve your ChatID!
+Telegram @cid_bot to retrieve your ChatID hosted on Heroku :)

 ## Usage
 ### Personal Chats